apache/jackrabbit-site/src/site/markdown/first-hops.md

 chance of repository corruption especially if you use a non-transactional persistence manager.

-    Session session = repository.login();
+    Session session = repository.login(new GuestCredentials());

-The default `Repository.login()` method starts a repository session using the default workspace and no user credentials.
-Jackrabbit tries to use the Java Authentication and Authorization Service (JAAS) configuration in such cases, but defaults to the anonymous user if a JAAS Subject is not found.
+The `Repository.login(Credentials)` method starts a repository session using the default workspace and some user credentials.
+The FirstHop example uses [GuestCredentials](http://www.day.com/maven/javax.jcr/javadocs/jcr-2.0/javax/jcr/GuestCredentials.html?is-external=true) and Jackrabbit maps it to the read-only anonymous user.

 Since we use the `TransientRepository` class as the Repository implementation, this step will also cause the repository to be initialized.